 - Team Leader

-I will always consider my time in South Korea special because it helped me develop a better understanding of the world.
-Plus, it made me appreciate what I had back in the United States.
-That was a great teaching tool.
+I will always consider my time in South Korea noteworthy because it helped me better understand the world.
+It also made me appreciate what I had in the United States, which was a great teaching tool.

 Mandatory requirement: The Manchu mile (road march) – 25 miles.